Console Light Web Monitoring Panel#

 Installation and configuration#

-Console Light is published as angie-console-light (Angie) and angie-pro-console-light (Angie PRO) in our repositories and can be installed like any other package; also, you can download the source code from our website or GitHub.
+Console Light is published as angie-console-light (Angie) and angie-pro-console-light (Angie PRO) packages in our repositories and can be installed like any other package; alternatively, you can download the source code from our website or GitHub.

-After installation, configure the console by adding the following location inside a server block in the configuration file (mind the comments):
+After installation, configure the console by adding the following location inside a server block in the server configuration (note the comments):

 location /console/ {